MoonWatcher582/alison_is_not_creative/README.md

 Ruby/Sinatra-based movie statistic platform for film investors trying to see if a new movie might be a good idea, based on previous films and audiences.

-Data scrapped from IMDb using OMDb (http://www.omdbapi.com), users are currently generated at random; all placed in a MySQL database using Ruby's Sequel library (http://sequel.jeremyevans.net/rdoc/files/doc/sql_rdoc.html).
+Data scrapped from IMDb using OMDb (http://www.omdbapi.com), users are currently generated at random; all placed in a MySQL database hosted on AWS using Ruby's Sequel library (http://sequel.jeremyevans.net/rdoc/files/doc/sql_rdoc.html).

+The website will be created with Ruby's Sinatra Library, with authentication done by Warden.
+Haml is used for templating and Bootstrap will be used for front-end.

 @TODO - Database